alecbz/easyredis/README.md

     Post.search_by :title, "A common title"  # all posts with this title Post.find_by :title, "My First Post"  # just one post

+## Text Search and Completions

+We could have defined Post like this:

+    class Post < EasyRedis::Model
+      field :title
+      field :body

+      text_search :title
+    end

+Now we can perform text searches and completions against our title field:

+    Post.matches(:title,"Fir")  # titles that begin with "Fir" Post.match(:title,"First")  # posts whose titles contain "First"